Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

 How should I choose between these for a long horizon?

 Start with how hands-off you want to be, then weigh cost and control.
 Want full delegation?
 A robo-advisor.
 Want to design your own allocation but automate it?
 M1.
-Want to keep your own broker and use AI to research and build durable baskets?
+Want to keep your own broker and use AI to research and build durable portfolios?
 Walnut.
 Want planning or a portfolio check-up?
 Origin or PortfolioPilot.
 Then favor whichever keeps ongoing fees low, since that is what matters most over decades.

 Walnut is informational and is not an investment adviser.
 App features, pricing, and availability change; verify current details on each provider's site before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.